stoplightio/docs/articles/enterprise/components/prism.md

 Be sure to customize any variables as needed to match your environment before starting the Prism service.

-> Any changes to the Prism configuration require a service restart in order to
+> Any changes to the Prism configuration requires a service restart in order to
 > take effect.

 ### Docker